Vegas Nightlife Guide

 Drai's Nightclub

-The Cromwell · 35,000 sq ft
+The Vanderpump Hotel · 35,000 sq ft

 Hip Hop, R&B, Live Performances · Cover: $30 – $75· Tables from $1,500 – $8,000+

-Drai's Nightclub sits on the rooftop of The Cromwell, making it the only major rooftop nightclub on the Las Vegas Strip.
+Drai's Nightclub sits on the rooftop of The Vanderpump Hotel, making it the only major rooftop nightclub on the Las Vegas Strip.
 That distinction alone makes it worth experiencing, but Drai's earns its place on this list for something else entirely: it is the best venue in Vegas for live hip hop and R&B performances.
 While most mega-clubs build their calendars around DJ residencies, Drai's regularly brings in live music acts that transform the rooftop into an outdoor concert.

 The venue covers approximately 35,000 square feet of indoor and outdoor space, with the rooftop pool deck serving as the main attraction during warmer months.
 Standing on the open-air deck with the Strip glittering below while a live performer works the crowd is an experience that no indoor mega-club can replicate.
 Past performers have included major names in hip hop and R&B, and the live music programming continues to be the strongest of any nightclub in Las Vegas.
 The indoor portion of Drai's features a more traditional nightclub layout with a DJ booth, dance floor, and VIP sections.
 The production quality is high, though the indoor space is more compact than venues like XS or OMNIA.
 Table service on the rooftop is especially desirable — the combination of open air, Strip views, and live music makes rooftop VIP sections some of the most sought-after tables in all of Vegas nightlife.
 The one consideration with Drai's is weather.
 During winter months and on particularly hot summer days, the rooftop experience is different.
 Check the forecast before committing to a rooftop table.
 When the weather cooperates, Drai's is magical.